by Derek Morrison

 This allegory emerged from reading about how the common bluebell is metamorphosing as a result of exposure to its continental European relative introduced by the Victorians.
 Decisions and actions of generations ago impacting upon the present and future.
 A desire to return to the apparent certainties and securities of a nostalgic past where time has polished away memories of the cold wet rough bits and splinters, or the, at times, dangerous obstacles to progress.

-Hyacinthoides non-scripta (alias the common bluebell, English bluebell, British bluebell, wild hyacinth).
-Deep violet-blue scented spring flower with a ‘shepherd-crook’ shape producing white pollen that is widely found throughout western parts of Atlantic Europe but the highest density in the world can be found in the British Isles (where it is protected).
+Hyacinthoides non-scripta, has deep violet-blue scented spring flower with a ‘shepherd-crook’ shape producing white pollen that is widely found throughout western parts of Atlantic Europe but the highest density in the world can be found in the British Isles (where it is protected).
 An indicator species of ancient woodland but also found on verges and in gardens.
-Classified as a threatened species because it easily hybridises with Hyacinthoides hispanica (the Spanish bluebell) – an introduced low-scent species in the UK which has straighter stems and bluish pollen.
+Classified as a threatened species because it easily hybridises with Hyacinthoides hispanica (the Spanish bluebell) – an introduced low-scent species in the UK which has straighter stems and bluish pollen (image 3).